 - Identification of the components of telomerase, which will be important for treating 85% of all cancers

-- Partnering with The Sydney Children’s Hospital Network on a cure for genetic liver disease, with clinical trials imminent
+- Partnering with The Sydney Children’s Hospitals Network on a cure for genetic liver disease, with clinical trials imminent

 - Discovering and developing a new class of drugs for treating epilepsy